Fujio-Turner/couchbase-twitter-demo/README.md

 4.a Create a Bucket in Couchbase (OPTIONAL create the bucket with FULL EJECTION)

-4.b Create a user in Couchbase with password for sync gateway.
+4.b Create a user in Couchbase with password so sync gateway can access the bucket (FULL ADMIN user is the faster and easiest).

-5.a Download above Sync Gateway config file "basic-couchbase-bucket-twitter.json"
+5.a Download (ABOVE) Sync Gateway config file "basic-couchbase-bucket-twitter.json"

-5.b Update config file with bucket name , username and password & start Sync Gateway with config (BELOW).
+5.b Update the config file with the bucket name , username and password.
+Then go to the folder that you downloaded Sync Gateway and start it with the config (BELOW).

 ```
 # bin/sync_gateway /path/to/config/file/basic-couchbase-bucket-twitter.json
 ```

 6a.
-Currently the twitter feed is filter by "basketball" related tweets.
+Currently the twitter feed is filtered by "basketball" related tweets.
 You might want to change it to something more interesting to you.
-To change it just open up the sg-streaming.py and on the last line in the file and change the filter string.
+To change it just open sg-streaming.py and on the last line in the file and change the filter string (BELOW).
 ```
 stream.filter(track=['basketball'],async=True)
 ```